NoireMare/submitData/README.md

 ## Setup
-1. Use requirements.txt file to setup dependencies.
+1. Use requirements.txt file to install dependencies.
 2. Please provide an information about your database here: database/database.py --> SQLALCHEMY_DATABASE_URL = "" .
 3. Use .env file for all important configs.
-4. Start API by command "uvicorn main:app --reload" in your local environment.
+4. Start API in your local environment by entering the command "uvicorn main:app --reload".
 5. Open "127.0.0.1/docs" page to start using API.

 ## Usage
-Use 'Submitdata' request to add a new pass to the database.
+- Use 'Submitdata' request to add a new pass to the database.
-Use 'Get Pass Info' request to get an info about the pass by its id.
+- Use 'Get Pass Info' request to get an info about the pass by its id.
-Use 'Get Passes By User Email' request to get an info about passes which were added by a concrete user (using his or her email).
+- Use 'Get Passes By User Email' request to get an info about passes which were added by concrete user (using his or her email).
-Use 'Change Pass Info' request to change an info about the pass by its id.
+- Use 'Change Pass Info' request to change an information about the pass by its id.

 ## Project Status